Richmond, Virginia: Postbellum

 A decade after the Civil War, Richmond resumed its position as a major urban center of economic productivity with iron front buildings and massive brick factories.
 Canal traffic peaked in the 1860s, with railroads becoming the dominant shipping method.
 Richmond became a major railroad crossroads, showcasing the world's first triple railroad crossing.
 Tobacco warehousing and processing continued to play a central economic role, advanced by the world's first cigarette-rolling machine that James Albert Bonsack of Roanoke invented between 1880 and 1881.

 Lewis Ginter was the founder of Allen & Ginter which was at the time one of the world's largest tobacco companies.
 He would devote his philanthropy to Richmond and was quoted saying "I am for Richmond, first and last."
 He built the Jefferson Hotel and suburbs north of Richmond which would go on to be the model for much of the country.

-Another important contributor to Richmond's resurgence was the Richmond Union Passenger Railway, a trolley system developed by electric power pioneer Frank J. Sprague.
+Richmond had one of the world's first successful electric streetcar systems.
+An important contributor to Richmond's resurgence was the Richmond Union Passenger Railway, a trolley system developed by electric power pioneer Frank J. Sprague.
 The system opened its first Richmond line in 1888, using an overhead wire and a trolley pole to connect to the current and electric motors on the car's trucks.
 The success led to electric streetcar lines rapidly spreading to other cities.
 A post-World War II transition to buses from streetcars began in May 1947 and was completed on November 25, 1949.